-Studying distance education requires you as a student to take on the responsibility of complying with the instructions, rules and deadlines set for your programme or course.
-You have to plan and manage your time to keep the study pace required to meet deadlines, co-ordinate with your fellow students in the various course modules and for meetings and examinations at set times.
+Distance learning requires you as a student to take on the responsibility of complying with the instructions, rules and deadlines set for your programme or course.
+You have to plan and manage your time to keep the study pace required to meet deadlines, to coordinate with your fellow students in the various course modules, and to keep meetings and examinations at set times.

 You apply to our distance programmes or courses the same way you apply for programmes or courses on campus, through www.universityadmissions.se.

 We offer four distance learning programmes and a small selection of courses.